milesoares/milesoares/README.md

 I am passionate about technology, and always looking for new learnings. 👩‍💻

-I am currently studying Systems Analysis and Development at Universidade Paulista. 💻📚
+I have a degree in Systems Analysis and Development at Universidade Paulista. 💻📚

 <div>
  <a href = "https://github.com/milesoares"><img height="150em" src="https://github-readme-stats.vercel.app/api/top-langs/?username=milesoares&layout=compact&langs_count=8&theme=radical"/></a>